luanfs/SHiELD/SHiELD_SRC/atmos_drivers/CODE_STYLE.md

   ```
 * Avoid the use of `GOTO` statements
 * Avoid the use of Fortran reserved words as variables (e.g. `DATA`, `NAME`)
-* `COMMON` blocks should never be used
+* Avoid the use of `COMMON` blocks

 ### Derived types

 * Type names must be in CapitalWord format.
+* Variables names must be in underscore_word format.
+* All member variables must be private.
-* Description on the line before the type definition.
+* Doxygen description on the line before the type definition.
 * Inline doxygen descriptions for all member variables.

 ## Functions
 * Functions should include a result variable on its own line, that does not have
   a specific intent.
-* Inline descriptions for all arguments, except the result variable.
+* Inline doxygen descriptions for all arguments, except the result variable.
-* Description on the line(s) before the function definition.
-Specify what the function is returning (with the `@return` doxygen keyword if using doxygen).
+* Doxygen description on the line(s) before the function definition.
+This must
+  specify what the function is returning using the `@return` doxygen keyword.

 ## Blocks
 * terminate `do` loops with `enddo`